Home / Faculty & Staff /

 This competency requires students to demonstrate “grit” and determination in the face of challenges and changing circumstances, to adopt and embrace rapidly advancing technologies, to follow through on goals they have established for themselves when those goals are within reach, and to make sensible modifications to these goals when the circumstances or their own preferences have changed.
 Graduates are equipped with the ability to be adaptable and meet expectations required no matter the circumstance.

-The ability to work respectfully and productively with people from diverse social, racial, cultural, economic, ideological, and educational backgrounds.
+The ability to work respectfully and productively with people from diverse backgrounds, identities, and perspectives.

 The ability to learn, to actively pursue knowledge, and to continuously self-evaluate in current circumstances.